benber86/curve_treasury_proposal/README.md

 ### Deployment

-This strategy will require a contract akin to crvUSD's [FeeSplitter](https://github.com/curvefi/fee-splitter/blob/main/contracts/FeeSplitter.vy), but adapted to DEX pools and some of their peculiarities.
+This strategy will require a contract akin to crvUSD's [FeeSplitter](https://github.com/curvefi/fee-splitter/blob/main/contracts/FeeSplitter.vy), but adapted to DEX pools and some of their specific characteristics.
 The contract for 3pool for instance would need to implement some ownership admin functions.
-Newer factory pools present another set of challenge as the fee_receiver is shared among all pools, but the contract could likewise act to reallocate fees between veCRV and the treasury.
+Newer factory pools present another set of challenges as the fee_receiver is shared among all pools, but the contract could likewise act to reallocate fees between veCRV and the treasury.

 For 3pool specifically, 2 proposals will be needed, one to `commit_transfer_ownership` and another to `apply_transfer_ownership`.